DaGeRe/peass/README.md

 ## Determination of changes

-In order to get all changes, execute `./peass getchanges -dependencyfile $DEPENDENCYFILE -out $OUTFOLDER -data $DATAFOLDER`; where $DATAFOLDER should be the folder containing your cleaned data (normall `$PROJECTNAME_peass/clean`).
+In order to get all changes, execute `./peass getchanges -staticSelectionFile $STATICSELECTIONFILE -out $OUTFOLDER -data $DATAFOLDER`; where $DATAFOLDER should be the folder containing your cleaned data (normall `$PROJECTNAME_peass/clean`).
 Afterwards, two files are created:
 - The changefile in `$OUTFOLDER`, containing all commits and test cases where measurement values changed based on agnostic t-test
 - The statisticsfils in `$OUTFOLDER/statistics`, containing all commits and test cases, including the measurements with no changes

 ## Individual Cleanup

 The resultfolder of your project is `$PROJECTNAME_peass`.
 In general, a clean/ folder is created in the resultfolder of your project.
 It contains measurementfiles only containing the statistical information about the second half of each VM start; the first half is seen as warmup.
 If you want to clean your data differently, e.g. remove different size of warmup, you can use the de.peass.TestCleaner.
-This is done by calling `./peass clean -dependencyfile $DEPENDENCYFILE -data $DATAFOLDER`, where `$DATAFOLDER` should contain all measurements.
+This is done by calling `./peass clean -staticSelectionFile $STATICSELECTIONFILE -data $DATAFOLDER`, where `$DATAFOLDER` should contain all measurements.

 # General Options